AVO - Apprehended Violence Order

 Being the subject of an AVO can impact your close relationships, your reputation, your future job prospects and your ability to travel to some countries may also be impacted.

-If you plead guilty or are found guilty of breaching an AVO it will result in a criminal record unless you receive the benefit of a Section 10 under the Crimes (Sentencing Procedure) Act
+If you plead guilty or are found guilty of breaching an AVO, it will result in a criminal record unless you receive the benefit of Section 10 or a non-conviction Conditional Release Order under the Crimes (Sentencing Procedure) Act.

 Can I dispute an AVO?

 Before going to Court, you should seek legal advice to fully understand what will happen if you consent to an Apprehended Violence Order and what will happen if you decide to dispute or defend the AVO application.

 At the first Court date, you will be asked whether you consent to the orders being sought.
 If you wish to challenge the AVO, the matter will be adjourned to a later date for a “show cause” hearing.
 If the matter is defended, an Interim Order will usually be put in place until the matter is finalised.

 It depends if the AVO is a private AVO (made by the complainant) or a Police AVO.
 If a private AVO, then the complainant can withdraw the AVO.
 If the latter is in the Police hands, it cannot be withdrawn at the complainant’s request.

 Police policy requires the Police to press charges against an accused related to a domestic violence offence.
 The Police may press charges by using Police observations only and don’t necessarily require a statement from the person who needs protection.
 The Police can rely only on the 000 call (for example).